 Held in Tahiti during the colourful Festival des îles, the OFC Beach Soccer Nations Cup draw featured New Caledonia, Solomon Islands, Vanuatu, newcomers Tonga and stalwarts Tahiti.
 The competition will take place between 17 and 22 June in Papeete, the French Polynesia capital, with a single berth in the Beach Soccer World Cup at stake.

-With double-headers tapped for each of the six matchdays, all fives teams will face each other once in a round robin format, concluding with the championship and third-place matches.
+With double-headers set for each of the six matchdays, all five teams will face each other once in a round robin format, concluding with the championship and third-place matches.

 |Day||Match 1||Match 2||Bye|

 |Monday 17 June||New Caledonia - Solomon Islands||Tahiti - Vanuatu||Tonga|

 |Tuesday 18 June||Vanuatu - Solomon Islands||Tahiti - Tonga||New Caledonia|